As a DIYer or a beginner woodworker, you may have wondered if cedar wood costs more than what’s reasonable.

 Cedar is hard to manufacture overall.
 It is harder to harvest because it is scarce and harder to grow, which are big contributing factors to cedar wood pricing.
 Logistics is also a problem, as they only grow in selected places where transportation takes more time and expenses.

 Another thing is its impressive durability, appearance, water resistance, weather condition resistance, sturdiness, and ability to repel insects.
 These characteristics also make it high in demand and costly.
-Besides, cedar is a strong wood, which is suitable for many woodworking projects.
+Additionally, cedar is a strong wood, which is suitable for many woodworking projects.

 Benefits to Know